MaximumPigs/MaximumPigs.github.io/_posts/2024-01-03-project-detection-lab-part-one.md

 ```

 Once this was resolved, I attempted to browse to the URL again only to be met with a "Certificate Expired" message.
 It turns out that the certificates within the client and server configuration file [6] included in the repo expired not long after Clong ended support of DetectionLab.

-With the Lab up and running and the Velociraptor server installed, I just ran through the configuration generation wizard again and dumped the new certificates into my repo.
+It turned out that both the server and client cconfigurations included in the repo were quite old and had the certificates had since expired.
+With the Lab already up and running and the Velociraptor server installed, I just ran through the configuration generation wizard again and dumped the new certificates into my repo.
-I made a couple of changes to the

-It turned out that both the server and client certificates were quite old and had been pre-generated and included within the repo as a static file.
-I had to add and change a couple of lines to the server config file to make it work.
+With a few manual changes to the config files after the fact the I was able to get access to the GUI.

 ```yaml
 # Change the GUI bind_address from 127.0.0.1 to 0.0.0.0 to allow inbound connections